Defini comme langue par défaut

 Regulatory Burden: Dry ice shipments fall under hazardous materials regulations (Classe 9) and require labeling.
 Gel packs generally do not.

-Impact environnemental: Gel packs and PCMs are reusable; dry ice is produced from captured CO₂ and sublimates into the atmosphere.
+Impact environnemental: Les packs de gel et les PCM sont réutilisables; dry ice is produced from captured CO₂ and sublimates into the atmosphere.
 Some modern dry ice production uses carbon capture to achieve carbonneutral or reducedemission CO₂.

 Regulations and Compliance for 2025